finsterniz/pm_assist/README.md

-# User Manual for PM Assistant 1.1
+# User Manual for Process Mining Assistant 1.1
 PM Assistant is structured based on this [repository](https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor/tree/main).
 Authorization has been obtained from the author of Mr. Ranedeer.

 ---